lexbalan/Modest/docs/def/var.md

     // We need to initialize x with some value
     // because local variable without default value
-    // will contains 'garbage' value from program stack
+    // will contains 'garbage' value from memory
     // (some kind of 'random' value)
     x = 5